『I Want to Be Famous』のカバーアート

 A sharp, funny examination of fame in the digital era and what makes our hunger for it equally alluring and embarrassing—from the podcasters behind Who?
 Weekly

 Who is a Who?
-In I Want to Be Famous, Bobby Finger and Lindsey Weber, the pop culture journalists behind the podcast Who?
+In I Want to Be Famous, Bobby Finger and Lindsey Weber, the journalists behind the pop culture podcast Who?
 Weekly, distill celebrity into two categories—Whos and Thems—transcending the snarky, antiquated judgment of the “A-listers” to “D-listers.”
-If you come across an allegedly famous face you’ve never seen before and are compelled to utter “Who?”, well, there’s your answer (Can you picture Rita Ora, Ava Max, or Hilaria Baldwin without Googling them?).
+If you come across an allegedly famous face you’ve never seen before and are compelled to utter “Who?”, well, there’s your answer.
+(Can you picture Rita Ora, Ava Max, or Hilaria Baldwin without googling them?)
 If the subject elicits something along the lines of, “Oh, Them,” there you’ve found the opposite (Beyoncé, Taylor Swift, Tom Cruise).
-It’s the fundamental duality of fame.
+It’s the fundamental binary of fame.

 Blending juicy pop culture history with the authors’ signature wit, I Want to Be Famous argues fame no longer means ubiquity and examines what the future holds for those seeking our collective attention.